mitou/jr.mitou.org/_posts/english/2024-09-01-sakubun_otasuke.md

 ---
+lang: en
 layout: post
 title: |
-  reprODucE - 生物学に特化したシミュレーションソフト
+  Essay Assistance App - An App to Help Those Who Struggle with Writing Essays
 description: |
-  生物の複雑な現象を理解する上で、理論的アプローチは必要不可欠です。生物学に特化したシミュレーションソフト「reprODucE」は、直感的なインターフェイスで生命現象のグラフを作成するだけで、複雑な立式やプログラミングなしに数理モデルの構築とシミュレーションを行うことができます。reprODucEを通して多くの人に生物の理論に触れてもらえたら嬉しいです。
+  Are you skilled at writing essays?
+This application is designed for those who find essay writing challenging.
+As someone who also struggles with writing, I developed this app by thoroughly considering questions like "How can I write more smoothly?" and "Why do I find it difficult?"
+By addressing some of the reasons behind these challenges, the app aims to alleviate the discomfort associated with writing, potentially leading to a more positive outlook, such as "Writing essays isn't so bad after all!"
+The "Essay Assistance App" is a tool designed to brighten such experiences.

-permalink: /projects/2024/reproduce
+permalink: /english/projects/2024/sakubun_otasuke
-thumbnail: /assets/img/projects/2024/reproduce.webp
+thumbnail: /assets/img/projects/2024/sakubun_otasuke.webp
 twitter_card: summary_large_image
 ---

-{% assign pj           = site.data.projects | where_exp: "pj", "pj.id == 'reproduce'" | first %}
+{% assign pj           = site.data.projects | where_exp: "pj", "pj.id == 'sakubun_otasuke'" | first %}
 {% assign translations = site.data.translations %}
 {% assign lang         = page.lang | default: 'ja' %}